 Criteria: The following criteria should be clearly articulated in the application.

-Complete and submit the application provided below by April 15, 2014.
+Application Process: Complete and submit the application provided below by March 1, 2015.
 If you have any questions, please direct these to c-nvolved Director Dr. Christine Jones at email@example.com.

 Note: Following completion of the project, all relevant receipts and invoices for purchases made with the awarded mini-grant funds will need to be submitted to Dr. Jones (C-N Box 71879), along with a brief summary explaining the expenses.